Mental health symptoms

 Second, on each symptom page, read about the various possible contributors which may be causing or exacerbating your symptoms.

 Finally, for each contributor that is relevant to you, read about possible solutions to help you on your healing journey.

 It is always best to work with a qualified health practitioner to diagnose and treat your mental health issues.

 A compulsion to take a substance and/or engage in a behaviour over which you may have little control, to the point where it could be harmful to you.

 Addiction often goes hand-in-hand with other mental health issues, such as depression, anxiety and insomnia, and it can be both a cause and a symptom.

 A feeling of worry or unease, often in response to perceived stress, though sometimes for no identifiable reason.
 It can manifest through various physical and mental symptoms, such as agitation, rapid heartbeat, negative thinking, panic, sleeplessness, and more.

 As a symptom, depression can manifest as a feeling of low mood, persistent sadness, hopelessness, or lack of joy.

-As a more complex mental health issue, it can manifest with a combination of various physical and mental symptoms; these can include a loss of appetite, an inability to sleep, fatigue, anxiety, or irritability.
+As a more complex mental health issue (often called a “depressive disorder”), it can manifest with a combination of various physical and mental symptoms; these can include a loss of appetite, an inability to sleep, fatigue, anxiety, or irritability.